 Would you make fried rice more often but you never seem to have leftover rice to use?
 Well here’s your solution!
-It’s made from scratch, in one pot, and tastes just like fried rice.
+This One Pot Chinese Chicken “Fried Rice”, as the name suggests (duh!), is made from scratch, in one pot, and tastes just like fried rice.
 Everyday ingredients, and just 10 minutes prep.

 Hands up if you love fried rice?
 Hands up if you’d make it more often except you never seem to have leftover cooked rice??
 In case you hadn’t guessed, I have my hand raised high.
 That’s me all the way.
 Plus I love my quick fix, one pot meals – speedy to make, less washing up.
 And that’s how this creation came about.
 It’s a one pot version of fried rice, made from scratch without using leftover cooked rice.